r-arvind/r-arvind.github.io/_posts/2020-12-11-how-to-make-your-own-css-framework-part-2.md

 <br /><br />
 This was just a simple overview of the BEM style guide.
-You can find out more about it on it's website <a href="http://getbem.com/" rel="nofollow" target="_blank">BEM</a>.
+You can find out more about it on it's website <a href="http://getbem.com/" rel="nofollow noopener" target="_blank">BEM</a>.